microlinkhq/www/src/pages/docs/api/getting-started/data-fields.md

 title: 'Data Fields'
 ---

-The following data fields are detected for any [url](/docs/api/parameters/url) provided:
+When you send a [url](/docs/api/parameters/url) to Microlink API, the following data fields are detected by default:

 - `author` (e.g., <Type children="'SpaceX'"/>)<br/>
   A human-readable representation of the author's name.